alfred-ls/Textcat-logWandB/README.md

 <!-- SPACY PROJECT: AUTO-GENERATED DOCS START (do not remove) -->

-# 🪐 spaCy & wandb Project:
+# 🪐 spaCy & wandb project based on 🪐 spaCy projects
 ## Use Case 02 Text Classification BBC & NG news
 + Using Weights & Biases for logging of training experiments